Assistant Dean | Clinical Full Professor | Managing Director

 Dr. Kudisch is Assistant Dean of Corporate Relations and Managing Director of the Office of Career Services.
-He is a Distinguished Tyser Teaching Fellow at the University of Maryland’s Robert H. Smith School of Business.
+He is a Clinical Full Professor at the University of Maryland’s Robert H. Smith School of Business.
 He also is a co-founder and Principal Partner of Personnel Assessment Systems, Inc., a human resource consulting firm specializing in management and executive assessment.

 Dr. Kudisch received his Ph.D. in Industrial/Organizational (I/O) Psychology from the University of Tennessee, Knoxville, his M.S. in I/O Psychology from the University of Central Florida, and his B.S. in Psychology from the University of Florida.
 Prior to joining the Smith School faculty in the fall of 2002, he was an Assistant Professor and Director of the University of Southern Mississippi's I/O Psychology Doctoral Program and Center for Applied Organizational Studies.
 Dr. Kudisch teaches MBA and EMBA seminars on human capital management, leadership, and negotiations in the Robert H. Smith’s School of Business.
 He is also an active guest lecturer at Smith partner universities around the world, including the Graduate School of Business Administration (GSBA) in Zurich and the Polish-American Management Center at the University of Lódz.